Best practices for SQL Server in a SharePoint Server farm

 We recommend that you plan for, and harden the database server before you deploy SharePoint Server.
 For more information, see:

 Configure database servers for performance and availability

 As is the case with front-end servers and application servers, the configuration for database servers affects how well SharePoint Server performs.
 Some databases have to be on the same server as other databases.
 Conversely, some databases cannot be on the same server as other databases.
-For more information, see Description of MinRole and associated services in SharePoint Server 2016 and Storage and SQL Server capacity planning and configuration (SharePoint Server).
+For more information, see Description of MinRole and associated services in SharePoint Servers 2016 and 2019 and Storage and SQL Server capacity planning and configuration (SharePoint Server).